 In these cases, you’ve either gained or lost something without buying or selling anything.
 There’s no use crying over spilled milk, but the difference between spilling a glass of it in your own kitchen and spilling a container in your warehouse (apart from the quantity, of course) is that you have to account for it.

 But it’s not enough to just write off the milk container from your inventory.
 If done incorrectly, it can lead to inaccuracies in your accounting.
 For example, the milk might be mistakenly assumed to have been sold instead of lost, which can lead to greater tax liability.
 This is where QuickBooks inventory adjustment comes in.

 Feel like your business is outgrowing QuickBooks Online?
-Integrate with manufacturing software to improve efficiency and eliminate human errors.
+Integrate with Katana's cloud inventory platform to improve efficiency and eliminate human errors.

 As you might have picked up in the introduction, inventory adjustments are corrections made to your inventory based on changes.
 An inventory adjustment can be an increase in your stock levels or a decrease.